labrosb/full-stack-search/README.md

 **Frontend:**
 - A `global state` to store data for hotels, cities or countries when clicked in the search list, would be beneficial.
 It would eliminate the need for additional queries to retrieve them on their respective pages when navigating directly from the search page.
 - The `AccommodationSearchPage` component can be broken down into smaller components, to follow React best practices for modularity.
-- In a production environment, it's beneficial for certain errors to be handled explicitely.
-For instance, invalid input errors to correspond to an explicit message in the view.
-In this version, only `404 errors` are explicitely handled and the rest appear as `Unexpected errors`.
+- In a production environment, it's beneficial to handle certain errors explicitly.
+For example, invalid input errors should display a specific message in the UI.
+In this version, only `404 errors` are explicitly handled, while all other errors are shown as `Unexpected error`.

 ### Write-up : Considerations
 Due to lack of unique identifiers in the hotels and cities datasets, I used MongoDB's `_id` for searching for a specific hotel or city.
 This could be problematic if the server restarts, as the `_id` values will change, and the links with the previous IDs will no longer be accessible.